-Gale Keraga, Becker Hall 104, 388-6493
+Director: Gale Keraga, Becker Hall 104, 388-6493

 The office provides academic support for all students at Union to help them reach their full academic potential.
-Academic coaching and study skills development through peer mentoring and academic success workshops is available through the Peer Academic Leaders program (PALS).
-In addition, academic support for some of our traditionally challenging courses is available through the Supplemental Instruction (SI) program, which offers optional, collaborative, peer-led study sessions.
+A variety of programs are available to assist students in becoming stronger, more independent learners.
+Individual consultations are available with the Director of Academic Achievement to help students develop a plan for success and provide support as they work towards their goals.
+In addition, academic coaching and study skills development through peer mentoring is available through the Minerva Mentors program.
+Supplemental Instruction (SI) provides academic support for some of our traditionally challenging courses by offering optional, collaborative, peer-led study sessions.
 The SI program is jointly sponsored by the Union Scholars Program.
 The office also supports the academic progress of sophomores and returning students on academic warning.

+Academic Opportunity Program/Higher Education Opportunity Program aop@union.edu

+Director: Philip Poczik, Bailey Hall 101, 388-6115

-Academic Opportunity Program / Higher Education Opportunity Program Director: Philip Poczik, Bailey Hall 101, 388-6115 aop@union.edu for more than thirty-five years.
+The Academic Opportunity Program (AOP) and the Arthur O. Eve Higher Education Opportunity Program (HEOP) have a long and proud tradition of scholarship and academic excellence, serving students for over forty-five years.
 Both programs offer support services to ensure academic success for a select group of students.
-Services include: an intensive five-week summer program; financial aid covering tuition, room & board, and book allowance; individualized and group tutoring; and academic, career, and financial counseling.
+Services include: an intensive five-week pre-first year student summer program; individualized and group tutoring; and academic, career, and financial counseling.